charlie-rudenstal/get/Readme.md

 - `priority` is an attribute of the result
 - `from` and `and` are unknowns and therefore ignored

+Or

+  $ get ticket number 4 from agilezen + trello | find tickets with title on jira

+Which equals

+  $ get agilezen + trello ticket 4 | jira find title

+- Will find tickets on jira with titles that match any of the titles from the two tickets with ticketnumber 4 on agilezen and trello

 This project is not ready for use unless you intend to hack on it.

 ## License